mmagyar/yaschva/README.md

 ## Limitations

 Property names starting with a $ (dollar sign) are reserved

 ## Capabilities

-- Validate based on the schema
+- Validate data based on the schema
 - Give easy to understand error messages
 - Generate random data based on the schema